-The Sons of the American Legion formed at the American Legion's 14th National Convention in Portland, Oregon, on September 12 - 15, 1932.
-Membership is limited to the male descendants of members of the American Legion, or deceased individuals who served in the armed forces of the United States during times specified by the American Legion.
+The Sons of the American Legion formed at the American Legion's 14th National Convention in Portland, Oregon, on September 12 - 15, 1932. membership.html.html is limited to the male descendants of members of the American Legion, or deceased individuals who served in the armed forces of the United States during times specified by the American Legion.

 The Sons of the American Legion would like to "salute" all of those who have served in the Military especially those we remember in prayer.